Thursday, 26 December 2024

 Apple trials a blood glucose app for pre-diabetes, guiding dietary choices for at-risk employees and hinting at future health tool expansion.

 Apple is reportedly exploring a new path in health technology with an app designed to help pre-diabetic users manage blood glucose levels.
-According to Bloomberg’s Mark Gurman, Apple recently trialled this innovative among pre-diabetic employees, focusing on improving their diet and lifestyle habits.
+According to Bloomberg’s Mark Gurman, Apple recently trialled this innovative software among pre-diabetic employees, focusing on improving their diet and lifestyle habits.
 Although no plans exist to release the app to the general public, it may lay the groundwork for future health-related offerings.

 Testing for early diabetes intervention